 California Roll Ingredients

 - Sushi Rice: A mix of cooked Japanese short grain rice, rice vinegar, sugar, and salt.
-Scroll down to see how to make sushi rice, or click here for a full tutorial.
+For a full tutorial, read my post on how to make sushi rice.

-- Avocado: You will need a ripe avocado but not so soft that it squishes to the touch.
+- Avocado: A ripe avocado but not so soft that it squishes to the touch.
 It should hold its shape so it looks nice when sliced and served as part of the filling mosaic.

 - Imitation Crab: Imitation crab, also called surimi, adds sweetness and a slight seafood taste to the rolls.
-Look for crab sticks called kanikama or kani-kamaboko in Japanese, for the classic type of imitation crab used in California rolls.
+Look for crab sticks called kanikama or kani-kamaboko in Japanese, just like the ones used to make kani salad.

 - Sesame Seeds: You can use black or regular sesame seeds to add a little nuttiness.
 Or, you can use a mix of both like I have done for my makis.